 - Jack-o'-lanterns.
 Pipe classic round shells or use a pumpkin template.
 Then paint on scary faces with black food coloring once the shells are cool.

-- Halloween sprinkles.
-The easiest way of all to create festive, frightful French macarons!
+- Halloween sprinkles are the easiest way to create festive, frightful French macarons!
 While many Halloween decorating sprinkles are shaped like ghosts and pumpkins, I recommend smaller orange, black, and chocolate ones.
-Non-pareil sprinkles (not a paid link) work great for a macaron's smaller footprint.
+Non-pareil sprinkles work great for a macaron's smaller footprint.

 📖 Recipe